Policies

 What type of documentation do I need to bring to class with me?

-SEGMENT 1 STUDENTS need to provide verification of their age.
-This can be a birth certificate, shot record, state of Michigan ID, or any legal document that has the student’s full name and date of birth will be considered valid.
+SEGMENT 1 STUDENTS: need to provide verification of their age.
+This can be a birth certificate, shot record, state of Michigan ID, or any legal document with the student’s full name and date of birth, which will be considered valid.
 These documents are used for age verification purposes and are not kept or stored.

 Are your instructors licensed?